Ahmed Abdul-Malik: Later life and career

 In 1957, while a member of Thelonious Monk's quartet, Monk and John Coltrane encouraged Abdul-Malik to start his own ensemble, which was formed in late 1957.
-This group featured Abdul-Malik playing both bass and oud, as well as violinist Naim Karakand, Jack Ghanaim on kanoon, Mike Hemway playing the darbuka, and Bilal Abdurahman on reed instruments.
+This group featured Abdul-Malik playing both bass and oud, as well as violinist Naim Karakand, Jack Ghanaim on qanun, Mike Hemway playing the darbuka, and Bilal Abdurahman on reed instruments.

 In the summer of 1958, his playing on the Monk album Misterioso got Abdul-Malik more attention and allowed him to start his own recording career, releasing six albums from 1958 to 1964.
 His debut album as a leader, Jazz Sahara, contained four songs, each signifying a different maqam or Arabic mode.
 In the song "'Ya Annas", Abdul-Malik started the song in 3/4 rhythm but shifted to 4/4 after around seven minutes.
 This first album can be viewed as a predecessor to the Indo-jazz playing of Joe Harriott and John Mayer around a decade later.

 Abdul-Malik's next album was East Meets West in 1959.
 Daniel Spicer, a writer for The Quietus, describes a solo from Jakarawan Nasseur as a "seductive exhortation as she [slid] around the notes with loose, microtonal languor, creating a thick fog that’s intoxicating and startling in equal measure".
 During this time he was also described as "a hard bop bassist of some distinction".
 As an oud player he did a tour of South America for the United States Department of State and performed at an African jazz festival in Morocco.